 Hot Tip: If you’re looking to build your credit, one of these cards might make sense.
 If you need help deciding, check out our head-to-head matchup of the QuicksilverOne Cash Rewards Card vs. the CapOne Platinum Card.

-Surprisingly, I was targeted for 3 different Chase credit cards: the Chase Freedom Unlimited® card, Chase Freedom® card (currently closed to new applicants), and the Chase Sapphire Preferred® Card.
+Surprisingly, I was targeted for 3 different Chase credit cards: the Chase Freedom Unlimited®, Chase Freedom® card (currently closed to new applicants), and the Chase Sapphire Preferred® Card.

 However, all of the targeted offers are identical to those offered directly through the Chase website.
 Further, these cards didn’t have the “pre-qualified” tag, so we’re confused as to why these offers are showing on my CardMatch page.